This webinar was originally broadcast on 25th March 2020

 With falling battery pack prices and increasing economies of scale savings, in many regions, well before the end of the decade, electric LCVs from small car derived vans through to large 3.5 tonne vans, will be more cost effective for operators than diesel fuelled models.
 Companies in the LCV value chain, who are not presently planning for this technology transition are risking their futures.

-This webinar shares some of the research from the new IDTechEx report, Electric Vans 2020-2030
+This webinar shares some of the research from the new IDTechEx report, Electric Light Commercial Vehicles 2020-2030

 .
 The report is designed to provide companies across the LCV sector, with the information they require to make strategic business decisions in this rapidly changing market.
 A comprehensive 10-year outlook is provided for eLCV production, market share, battery requirement and market revenue, segmented across key regions, China, Europe, North America and the rest of the world.